evanrinehart/lowgl/README.md

 # lowgl

-Use modern but basic OpenGL from Haskell with this wrapper around the amazing gl package.
+Use modern but basic OpenGL from Haskell with this wrapper around the amazing [gl][1] package.
 The gl package exposes the entire OpenGL API and even auto-configures extensions available on your system.
 However it is a direct translation of the C API, which means all the low level calls require a medium amount of FFI negotation.
 Worse than that is the amount of identifiers that